C. B. Fry: Football

 Fry's achievements extended to association football.

 A defender with exceptional pace, Fry learned his football at Repton School, where he played for and captained the school team.
 While still at school he also played for the famous amateur club the Casuals, for whom he found himself turning out in an FA Cup tie at the age of sixteen.
 Fry went on to win Blues in each of his four years at Oxford University captaining the side in his third year.
-In 1891, he joined another famous amateur club, the Corinthians, going on to make a total of 74 appearances for them between 1891 and 1903 scoring four goals.
+In 1891, he joined another famous amateur club, Corinthian, going on to make a total of 74 appearances for them between 1891 and 1903 scoring four goals.
 Although extremely proud of his amateur status, he decided that entering the professional game would enhance his chance of international honours.
 He chose Southampton F.C.
 (The Saints), as the leading lights in the Southern League, and also because The Dell was conveniently close to his home.
-He made his debut for Southampton (as an amateur) on 26 December 1900,against Tottenham Hotspur and went on to help them win the Southern League title during that 1900–01 season.
+He made his debut for Southampton (as an amateur) on 26 December 1900, against Tottenham Hotspur and went on to help them win the Southern League title during that 1900–01 season.

 Fry's game was probably a little too refined for the hurly-burly of professional football, he never relished the aerial challenges that were more prevalent in the professional game, but having worked tirelessly to improve his heading ability he achieved his aim of international honours when (along with Southampton's goalkeeper, Jack Robinson), he was picked to play as a full-back for England in the match against Ireland on 9 March 1901 (played in Southampton).

 The following season (1901–02), Southampton reached the FA Cup Final, playing against Sheffield United, which was drawn 1–1, but Southampton lost the replay, 2–1.
 Although he had moments during the cup run in which he excelled, his positional play was sometimes questioned.
 Fry played in all eight of the FA Cup games for Southampton that season, but in only nine Southern League matches, with Bill Henderson being forced to give way whenever Fry was available.
 The following season, he played twice at centre forward, without success, but Southampton released him partly due to his lack of availability.
 Fry made 25 first-team appearances for Southampton.
 He then joined Southampton's local rivals Portsmouth, making his debut for them on 21 January 1903.
 Fry made three appearances for Portsmouth (as an amateur) before retiring from football due to injury.